superspysnake1/Udemy-SQL-Course/README.md

 # Udemy SQL Course

 To start learning SQL, I'm working through an introductory SQL course.
-The course is titled "The Ultimate MySQL Bootcamp: Go from SQL Beginner to Expert" [here](https://www.udemy.com/course/the-ultimate-mysql-bootcamp-go-from-sql-beginner-to-expert/).
+The course is titled "The Ultimate MySQL Bootcamp: Go from SQL Beginner to Expert".

 **Useful Links**